Wends of Texas

-The Texas Wends or Wends of Texas are a group of people descended from a congregation of approximately 558 Sorbian/Wendish people under the leadership and pastoral care of John Kilian (Jan Kilian, Johann Killian) who emigrated from Lusatia (part of modern-day Germany) to Texas in 1854.
+The Texas Wends or Wends of Texas are a group of Americans descended from a congregation of 558 Sorbian/Wendish people under the leadership and pastoral care of John Kilian (Jan Kilian, Johann Killian) who emigrated from Lusatia (part of modern-day Germany) to Texas in 1854.
 The term also refers to the other emigrations (and all descendants) occurring before and after this group.
-However none came close to the size or importance of the Wendish culture in Texas.
+However, none came close to the size or importance of the Wendish culture in Texas.